-- (c) LLPs.
-In 2007 the Texas Legislature in H.B.
-3928 "clarified" (or expanded) the scope of the Margin Tax to apply to LLPs.
-The Comptroller has determined that LLPs can qualify to be passive entities if they otherwise meet the 90% test for passive revenue.
-133 - (d) Prior Chapter 171 Exemptions.
-The Margin Tax preserves the exemptions previously available under the Texas franchise tax for "an entity which is not a corporation but that because of its activities, would qualify for a specific exemption ... if it were a corporation" to the extent it would qualify if it were a corporation.
-134 - (e) Small Business Phase-In.
-In the 2009 Legislative Session, the Tax Code was amended so that, for tax years 2010 and 2011, if a taxable entity135 has total revenue of \$1 million or less, it is not required to pay any Texas franchise tax for that year.136 After the 2010 and 2011 tax years, the small business exemption is reduced from \$1 million to \$600,000.137 These threshold tax amounts do not function as a deduction.
+(c) LLPs.
+In 2007 the Texas Legislature in 2007 H.B.
+3928 "clarified" (or expanded) the scope of the Margin Tax to apply to LLPs.142 The Comptroller has determined that LLPs can qualify to be passive entities if they otherwise meet the 90% test for passive revenue.143

+(d) Prior Chapter 171 Exemptions.
+The Margin Tax preserves the exemptions previously available under the Texas franchise tax for "an entity which is not a corporation but that because of its activities, would qualify for a specific exemption ... if it were a corporation" to the extent it would qualify if it were a corporation.144

+(e) Small Business Phase-In.
+In the 2009 Legislative Session, the Tax Code was amended so that, for tax years 2010 and 2011, if a taxable entity145 has total revenue of \$1 million or less, it is not required to pay any Texas franchise tax for that year.146 Article 37 of 2011 S.B.
+1 from the 2011 Special Session extends the \$1 million threshold to December 31, 2013.
+After the 2013 tax year, the small business exemption is reduced from \$1 million to \$600,000.
+These threshold tax amounts do not function as a deduction.
 A business with gross revenue in excess of the applicable threshold amount calculates its tax liability on its entire gross receipts.

-For tax years 2009 and prior, taxable entities138 that have \$300,000 (with CPI adjustments for later years) or less in gross revenue in a year, or whose Margin Tax liability is less than \$1,000, are also exempt for that year.139 For tax years 2009 and prior, taxable entities that have less than \$900,000 in gross revenue140 in a year become subject to the Margin Tax on the following schedule:
+For tax years 2009 and prior, taxable entities147 that have \$300,000 (with CPI adjustments for later years) or less in gross revenue in a year, or whose Margin Tax liability